Ceramic Dictionary

 Click on the title to see more images

-This and following seven sections are to show different ways of working with this method.
+This and the following seven sections show different ways of working with this method.

-You can make tile designs in two ways; tiles put together to form one picture or each tile a complete illustration and with these you can mix subjects and make up pictures to the size and shape you want.
+You can make tile designs in two ways; put tiles together to form one picture or design each tile with a complete illustration.
+With both methons you can mix subjects and make up pictures to the size and shape you want.
 There are three different sizes in tiles 15×15, 20×15 and 20×20cm.

 ca: MAJÒLICA: 4b - Textures d'esmalt base i contorns accentuats.

-es: MAYÓLICA: 4b - Textutas de esmalte base y contornos acentuados.
+es: MAYÓLICA: 4b - Texturas de esmalte base y contornos acentuados.

 Click on the title to see more images

-One of the five different names designed for the outside entrances of a group of apartment buildings, to make each one distinguishable from the road.
+Two of the five different names designed for the outside entrances of a group of apartment buildings, to make each one distinguishable from the road.
 The glaze-base has a texture formed by throwing a fine coat of glaze-base over the tiles and then a thick glaze is spattered on top.
 The border lines are part of the tiles.
-To accentuate the outlines, which form the perimeter of the letters and the fish, the glaze-base was scraped off leaving an indent of 1cm wide showing the bisque, this was then painted with black and then the rest was painted following the Majolica Method.
+To accentuate the outlines, which form the perimeter of the letters and the main object, the glaze-base was scraped off leaving an indent of 1cm wide showing the bisque, which was then painted with black, the rest was painted following the Majolica Method.

 ca: MAJÒLICA: 4c – Estergit